Davante Adams Player Prop Bets for the NFL Playoffs | Green Bay vs. San Francisco 1/22/2022

 Recent Performances

-- In last week's game against the Lions, Adams recorded six catches for 55 yards.
+- In last week's game against the Lions, Adams racked up six catches for 55 yards.

-- In his last three games, Adams has put up 101.7 yards per game with three touchdowns, hauling in 27 passes on 34 targets.
+- Adams has recorded 305 receiving yards (101.7 per game) and three touchdowns, reeling in 27 balls on 34 targets in his last three games.

 Adams' Green Bay Teammates